Skip to main content

 Summer Reading

-ODL Youth Services works collaboratively with Collaborative Summer Library Program to bring high quality programs, materials, and professional development to Oklahoma libraries for young people ages 0-18.
+ODL Youth Services works collaboratively with Collaborative Summer Library Program to bring high quality programs, materials, and professional development to Oklahoma libraries.

 Upcoming Summer Reading Themes